Fundamental Nourishing Eye Butter

 ๐ Where It Fits in Your Routine

-Apply after toner/serum and before face moisturizer.
-Can be used both morning and night.
-Works well under makeup without pilling.
+Apply at the eye-cream step, after toner/serum and before your face moisturizer.
+Suitable for both morning and evening routines.

 ๐ How to Use

-Squeeze a pea-sized amount onto your ring finger.
-A little goes a long way with this rich formula.
+Squeeze a rice-grain-sized amount onto your ring finger โ a little goes a long way.

 ๐ค Who Is It For?